SenseNet/sncom-resources/_docs/admin-ui/personal-settings.md

 You can enable or disable the drawer, change the drawer type and define a list of preconfigured items to display.
 The drawer types are:

-- temporary, useful for mobile devices.
+- temporary, useful for mobile devices
-- permanent with icons and text.
+- permanent with icons and text
-- mini-variant whitch displays only the icon by default but can be expanded.
+- mini-variant which displays only the icon by default but can be expanded

 ### Command Palette